 Remember the Promise

-By Katrina Ross Zezza, February 25, 2024, Pleasantville Presbyterian Church, Pleasantville NY
+Sermon by Katrina Ross Zezza, February 25, 2024, Pleasantville Presbyterian Church, Pleasantville NY

 Reading: Genesis 17:1-7, 15-16